Hugecalf-Studios/unity-lessons/_includes/ideas.md

 - ForceMode
 - Null operators
 - Editor code: editor directories, editor-only assembly definitions, #if UNITY_EDITOR
-- Nested Editors in the same class so you can access private var names etc (partial class)
+- Nested Editors in the same class so you can access private var names etc
 - Roslyn analyzers